-A person experiencing an opioid overdose will typically display some telltale symptoms.
-The individual will fall into an unresponsive state and the pupils will contract to pinpoints.
-During this time, blood pressure starts to drop significantly, potentially causing death very quickly unless the victim receives prompt medical treatment.
+A person experiencing an opioid overdose typically displays some telltale symptoms.
+The individual falls into an unresponsive state and the pupils contract to pinpoints.
+During this time, blood pressure starts to drop significantly, potentially causing death very quickly absent prompt medical treatment.

 How Does Narcan Work?

-What is Narcan?
-It is a widely available, affordable, and fast-acting remedy for an opioid overdose.
-It works on any type of opioid, including synthetic opioids like heroin and fentanyl.
-It will not reverse the effects of other types of overdoses, such as those from cocaine or benzodiazepine medications.
+Narcan is a widely available, affordable, and fast-acting remedy for an opioid overdose.
+It works on any type of opioid, including synthetic opioids such as heroin and fentanyl.
+It will not reverse the effects of other types of overdoses, including those from cocaine or benzodiazepine medications.
 Narcan is an opioid agonist, meaning it blocks the opioid receptors in the brain and reverses the symptoms of an opioid overdose.

 Narcan works very quickly.
-A person who fell into an unresponsive state due to an overdose usually wakes up within two to three minutes after receiving a dose of Narcan.
+A person who falls into an unresponsive state due to an overdose usually wakes up within two to three minutes upon receiving a dose of Narcan.
 The individual will likely require further medical treatment and addiction care, but Narcan is a potentially life-saving first step toward recovery.

 Safely Obtaining Narcan

-Most police officers, emergency medical responders, and hospitals receive Narcan training and carry Narcan for emergency uses.
-The drug generally exists in two forms capable of reversing an overdose: an injectable solution administered intravenously or a nasal spray.
-A trained professional will need to give a patient an IV to administer injectable Narcan, but anyone can administer the nasal spray version when necessary, so it is important to know how to administer Narcan.
+Most police officers, emergency medical responders, and hospital personnel receive Narcan training and carry Narcan for emergency uses.
+The drug generally exists in two forms capable of reversing an overdose: as an injectable solution administered intravenously or as a nasal spray.
+A trained professional will need to give a patient an IV to administer injectable Narcan, but anyone can administer the nasal spray version, so it is important to know how to administer Narcan.

-If you are wondering how to get Narcan, most people can find Narcan nasal spray in local pharmacies and drug stores.
-Due to the ongoing and critical nature of the opioid crisis in the U.S., new laws have allowed anyone to purchase Narcan when necessary without the need for a prescription.
+If you are wondering how to acquire Narcan, the nasal spray is available in local pharmacies and drug stores.
+Due to the ongoing and critical nature of the opioid crisis in the U.S., new laws allow everyone to purchase Narcan when necessary without the need for a prescription.
 Narcan uses generally extend to reversing opioid overdoses.
 The drug does not effectively function for any long-term uses.

 Appropriate Narcan Use

 Only trained medical professionals should administer Narcan through an IV.
-However, anyone who uses opioids, or who knows someone that does, may want to consider purchasing Narcan and keeping some on hand in case of emergency.
+However, anyone who uses opioids, or who knows someone who does, may want to consider purchasing Narcan and keeping some on hand in case of an emergency.

 To administer Narcan effectively, follow a few simple steps: